 To sum up…

 No, not if you keep the A/C units and filters clean and well maintained.
 In fact, they even have inbuilt health benefits.

 For more information and advice about air conditioning health, please feel free to speak to the experts at Acer Services.
-Call us now on 1300 165 663, or simply click here to contact us.
+Simply click here to contact us.